 Subheadings allow you to quickly draw an outline of what the content will look like.
 It also makes it easier for search engines to understand the structure of your content.

 Your content brief should be able to clearly define who are the users that you’d want to serve.
 This would require you to use a suitable tone and writing style for your article.

 Once you understand what users really want, you will be able to deliver on your promise with your content.
 Just a little recap, user intent means what your potential readers want to find when they type in their query on the search box.

 Different keywords will show different types of user intent.
 Try putting yourself in the shoes of your target audience and find the most effective way to get your message across.

 We'll move on with a real example.
 Say you’re going to write about “inbound marketing vs outbound marketing”, then you’ll need to find out what users really want when they type in a search query.

 To uncover the real intent, simply type your targeted keyword in the "Related Keywords" search bar in Keyword Intelligence.
 Based on the keyword input earlier, you will see it is showing informational intent.

 When writing, you may want to target people that are looking for information and have a strong desire to be informed.
 So, make sure you are delivering relevant and valuable information to them.

-Try changing the keyword to “cheap plumbing near me”.
+Try changing the keyword to “buy cheap dog food”.
 You’ll see that the intent will then be focusing on transactional instead.

 Transactional keywords are keywords potential customers use to find the services or products they are looking to buy.
 When writing content targeted at transactional intent, you want to do your best to encourage the audience to take a transactional-related action after reading your content.